 ACADEMIC PROGRAMMES AT NORTHFIELDS INTERNATIONAL SCHOOL

 At Northfields International School, we purposefully design and deliver curricula to bring forward essential learning experiences for all of our students.
-We have chosen academic programmes that resonate with our Mission Statement, which outlines our aims to empower our students to reach their full potential by offering learning opportunities that maximises their potential.
+We have chosen academic programmes that resonate with our Mission Statement, which outlines our aims to empower our students to reach their full potential by offering learning opportunities that maximise their potential.
 We endeavour to achieve this by offering challenging and internationally recognised qualifications.
-With this in mind, at Northfields we offer the following:

 Prep School- Years 5-8

-In years 5-8, Northfields focuses on a programme that closely follows the National Curriculum of England and Wales.
-This gives our students an opportunity to study a broad and balanced range of subjects.
-Regular assessments are carried out during the Key Stage 2 and 3 programme, providing teachers and parents with the opportunity to assess and reflect on students’ progress.
+In Years 5-6, Northfields focuses on a programme that closely follows the National Curriculum of England and Wales.
+Then in Years 7-8, our students continue to follow an English based curriculum within the IB Middle Years Programme (MYP) framework.
+This approach gives our students an opportunity to study a broad and balanced range of subjects and develop effective approaches to learning.
+Regular assessments are carried out during these years, providing teachers and parents with the opportunity to assess and reflect on students’ progress.

-The curriculum offered allows our students to follow a range of subjects, from the core subjects of English, Maths and Science, to History, Geography, Languages (French and Spanish), ICT, DT, Drama, Art and Physical Education.
+The curriculum offered allows our students to follow a range of subjects, from the core subjects of English, French, Maths and Science, to History, Geography, ICT, DT, Drama, Art and Physical Education.
 We also include a programme that delivers Personal, Social and Health Education.

 Middle School- Years 9-11

-The Year 9 programme prepares our students to make informed choices of subjects that they may wish to study at IGCSE and above, which may ultimately determine their career path.
+The Year 9-11 programme allows our students to continue learning within the MYP framework.
+Year 9 prepares our students to make informed choices of subjects that they may wish to study at IGCSE and above, which may ultimately determine their career path.

 CAMBRIDGE (CAIE) IGCSE

-Cambridge IGCSE is the world’s most renowned international qualification for 14 to 16 year olds.
+In Years 10 and 11 students follow the Cambridge International General Certificate of Secondary Education (IGCSE) course of study, one of the world’s most renowned international qualifications for 14 to 16 year olds.
 It is recognised by leading universities and employers worldwide and is an international passport to progression and success.
 It was developed over 25 years ago and has been tried and tested by schools worldwide.

-The objectives of Cambridge Assessment International Education(CAIE) IGCSE programme is to prepare students for life by enabling them to develop an informed curiosity and a lasting passion for learning.
+An important objective of the Cambridge IGCSE programme is to prepare students for life by enabling them to develop an informed curiosity and a lasting passion for learning.
 In adhering to this approach, we have strived to make our students confident, responsible, reflective, innovative and engaged individuals who are equipped to face new challenges and who can make a difference to their immediate society and world at large.

 Northfields students may also elect to complete the requirements for the Cambridge International Certificate of Education (ICE), which emphasises the value of broad and balanced study.
 To obtain the ICE award, students must pass at least 7 subjects, with at least one subject from each of the following subject groups: